 From the meeting point, you can head to your blog out location, where you could stay safe until the SHTF scenario blows over.

 Most preppers have at least one bug out bag.
 A bug-out bag is a bag that has several survival items, such as food, water, tools, signaling devices, and so on.
 Some preppers make their own bug out bags while others use pre-made bug out bags.
 For the most part, any heavy-duty bag will do, as long as you know what to pack in it you are set to go.
 Ideally, every member of your family should have a bug out bag, this way you can carry more stuff.

 OPSEC is operational security, which means that you keep your prepping to yourself, and you should do this for your family’s safety.
 During a crisis situation, people will do questionable things especially once they panic.
-Remember when people panicked over toilet paper, if you thought that was bad than what would have happened if some of your neighbors would think that you have a lot of toilet paper.
+Remember when people panicked over toilet paper, if you thought that was worse than what would have happened if some of your neighbors would think that you have a lot of toilet paper.

 Freaking out over toilet paper is one thing, but the panic created due to a food shortage will be exponentially more dangerous. if your neighbors know that you are a prepper and that you have plenty of food, then they will come knocking on your door, which is the last thing you want as sooner or later some will think of grabbing all your stuff.
 As a general rule follow OPSEC, and if things get tough in your area just blend in and do not give anybody a reason to come to your door to ask for food or anything else.

 As you can see starting prepping is not that difficult, although a lot of people will spend a lot of money, you can definitely do it on the cheap.
 If you are a beginner prepper then do not start hoarding stuff just for the sake of it, instead focus on becoming self-reliant over everything else.
 This way you will spend a lot less money and in case of an emergency situation, you will have everything that you need.